Can a mobile device replace your home internet?

 If money is an issue, there are options for you.
 Most internet providers offer cheap internet plans, starting at around $20/mo. for up to 100 Mbps.
 Our address checker will show you which providers are available in your area.

-Some providers like Optimum and Spectrum offer mobile plans now and offer bundling options, so you could have an internet and phone plan in one bill.
+Some providers like Optimum offer mobile plans and bundling options, so you could have an internet and phone plan in one bill.

 Or call us today: (844) 451-2720